Scripting

 Interactive Session Agenda

 The session agenda included in the first few pages of the PDF is interactive in most PDF clients.
-This means that you can click block names to scroll directly to that block.
+This means that you can click block names to scroll directly to that block once saved onto your device.

 Conversely, you can click any block name to quickly return to the agenda.
 This is helpful for quickly jumping around in your script while working in the PDF.